We’ve pulled together our top 5 tips on how to create an influencer marketing campaign with TRIBE and make sure your submissions keep rolling in.

 - How much creative freedom does the influencer have?

 Logo: no logo on file?
-Give it a Google search!
+Google it!

-Moodboard: only use images you'd be happy to approve if they were submitted!
+Mood board: only use images you'd be happy to approve if they were submitted!

 This is THE most important part of your influencer marketing brief!
 Your mood board images have more influence over the quality of submissions than any other part of your brief.
 Creators will take these 6 images very literally and use them as inspiration for their own content.

 Want more pointers on crafting an influencer marketing campaign that really kicks goals?
 We've specially curated brand tips on how to get the best out of your influencer-generated content.